wolgwang1729/LungSegmentation/README.md

 1. **For Training**:
 - Install the requirements from [`RequirementsTraining.txt`](Training/RequirementsTraining.txt).
-- Copy the script [`LungSegmentationTraining2500iters.ipynb`](Training/V1/LungSegmentationTraining2500iters.ipynb) and change the appropriate fields according to your environment like Annotations path, Images path.
+- Copy the script [`LungSegmentation.ipynb`](Training/V13/LungSegmentation.ipynb) and change the appropriate fields according to your environment like Annotations path, Images path.

 2. **For Inference**:
 - Install the requirements from [`RequirementsInference.txt`](Inference/RequirementsInference.txt).
-- Request to access the model along with reason from [Drive Link](https://drive.google.com/file/d/1-9ioLFORD_EA_ZvaG3IHkrMF1vIYkXAz/view?usp=drive_link).
+- Request to access the model from [Drive Link](https://drive.google.com/file/d/1d0bhKc5xJjyFNemzDGF7eyx_pctgqUy4/view?usp=sharing).
 - Copy the script [`LungSegmentationInference.ipynb`](Inference/LungSegmentationInference.ipynb) and move the `model_final.pth` to appropriate place.

 ## Metrics

 The best results(according to validation dataset) were obtained from [`V13`](Training/V13) model and they are as follows:

-- On Validation Set:
+- On **Validation** Set:

 #### BBOX:
 | AP     | AP50   | AP75   | APs    | APm    | APl    |